levan92/cocojson/docs/tools/split.md

 # Split Dataset

-Split up a COCO JSON file by images into N sets defined by ratio of total images
+Split up a COCO JSON file by images into N sets defined by ratio of total images.

-Optionally, able to give names which corresponds to the ratios
+Optionally, able to give names which corresponds to the ratios.

 To shuffle images, flag `shuffle=True`.